The Dark Mod

 The Dark Mod is a free and open-source software first-person stealth video game, inspired by the Thief series by Looking Glass Studios.
-The game provides the basic framework and tools (engine, assets, models, and editor) for more than 160 fan-made missions, including several multi-mission campaigns.
-The Dark Mod was first released in 2009 as a total conversion mod for Doom 3.
+The game provides the basic framework and tools (engine, assets, models, and editor) for more than 170 fan-made missions, including several multi-mission campaigns.
+The Dark Mod was founded by David Massey and first released in 2009 as a total conversion mod for Doom 3.
 Version 2.0 was released in October 2013 as a standalone game using the open-source id Tech 4 game engine.

 Gameplay

 The Dark Mod takes place in a classic gothic steampunk world.
 This includes a crossover of elements of fantasy, the Late Middle Ages, the Victorian era and the Industrial Revolution.
 Although set in a very similar world to that of the original Thief series, the mod does not use any of the original Thief intellectual property.

 The player is an agile thief in a hostile world.
 He has to use his equipment and the environment to avoid guards, traps, creatures or other threats.
 His equipment includes a blackjack, water arrows, holy water, flashbombs, mines, and more.
 Since the player has only a limited fighting capability, he is supposed to sneak and hide in dark, mostly avoiding combat.
 The plot and mission goals are set by the author of the fan mission or campaign.